asnowfield/Capstone/README.md

 # Todo
-1. add member.
-2. upgrade board that has a function a member.
+1. upgrade board that has a function a member.
-3.
+2.